Floorp-Projects/Floorp/gfx/doc/LayersHistory.md

 to allocate gralloc buffers without sync messages to the compositor thread.

 - B2G WebGL performance (May 2014 - Bug 1006957, 1001417, 1024144)
-This worked improved the synchronization mechanism between the compositor and the producer.
+This work improved the synchronization mechanism between the compositor and the producer.